-Students have a clear understanding of the programs available at Northeast, the potential careers and earnings associated with those programs, and the required coursework needed to complete each program.
-In addition, the programs are being taught in a way to ensure that students are learning material pertinent to their academic and career goals.
+I interpret this to mean that students have a clear understanding of the programs available at Northeast, the potential careers and earnings associated with those programs, and the required coursework needed to complete each program.
+In addition, it means that our programs are taught to ensure students are learning material pertinent to their academic and workforce development goals.

-As a comprehensive community college, Northeast offers both career and technical education in addition to transfer education.
+Furthermore, as a comprehensive community college, Northeast needs to offer both career and technical education in addition to transfer education.
 Foundational education in math and English are provided in addition to services provided by Adult Education to include preparation for citizenship testing; instruction in basic skills such as reading, writing, and mathematics; preparation and testing for a high school diploma (GED), English language learning (ELL, formerly known as ESL (English as a Second Language); and integrated education and training.